-WHY BECOME A FAITH-BASED PARTNER?
+WHY BECOME A FAITH-BASED ASSOCIATE?

 The idea for a faith-based component within Crime Stoppers of Michigan stems the kind and compassionate role the faith-based community plays across the region.
 Crime Stoppers can be an instrument for clergy to use to complement their ministries.
 Faith-based organizations have credibility in the community and have motivated members and volunteers.